FelixTheTBone/phase_boundary_interfacial_excess/test/README.md

-This folder contains an exemplary reconstruction and the related range file.
+This folder contains an exemplary reconstruction and the related range file for further analysis.
+The corresponding proximity histograms are provided as csv files.